 If you' d like to step up the professionalism check out Kunaki, an on-line service that will make and ship your CDs on demand, after you get an album set up with them.
 This saves you having to keep large inventories of CDs around.

-Make 10 or 20 copies, take them to your gigs with you and you’re done!
-Just don’t forget to tell your audience that you have CDs for sale at your show.
-In the next article I’ll talk about how to go “global” with your CD.
-If you want to learn more about the recording process, visit the Home Brew Audio website and make your first recording in the next hour.
-Now go to it!
+Make 10 or 20 copies, take them to your gigs with you and you're done!
+Just don't forget to tell your audience that you have CDs for sale at your show.
+In the next article I'll talk about how to go "global" with your CD.
+If you want to learn more about the recording process, check out the free videos below.